• Skip to primary navigation

 See recipe card below for quantities.

-How to Make this Bacon Wrapped Shrimp Recipe
+Step-by-Step: How to Make Bacon-Wrapped Shrimp

 Place the skewers in a pan of warm water and set aside.

-Pineapple-Honey Glaze
+1. Make the Pineapple-Honey Glaze

 pineapple-honey glaze in a small saucepan, cooking on a stove burner.